doctea/usb_midi_clocker/README.md

   - ~~velocity from second selectable input~~ (needs testing with device that supports velocity to make sure its working!)
   - ~~play chords from scale from root note~~
   - ~~choose chord type to play from another CV input~~
+  - Arpeggiator
+  - Inversions
+  - Move quantising/chord generation stuff into a more general 'MIDI filter' behaviour type that can be chained with other behaviours?
+  - Port quantising/chord options to Microlidian

 ## Done